-You are advised to send your GRE scores along with your application.
+You are advised to send your GRE general exam scores along with your application.
 Applications lacking GRE scores may not be fully considered.

-There is no minimum GPA requirement for the MPH program.
+There is no minimum GRE requirement for the MPH program.
 GRE scores are considered along with GPA, letters of recommendation, work experience, and statement of purpose.

 Yes, we need to have an official copy to evaluate your GPA and to determine whether or not you need to complete any prerequisites.

 - PH 92 - Public Health Statistics or equivalent